WenderHost/wp-simple-update-server/README.md

-# Simple WordPress Update API Server
+# Sellers.json Editor for WordPress API Server

-Implements a simple update server for use with the WordPress Theme/Plugin Update API.
+Implements a simple update server for the Sellers.json Editor for WordPress Plugin for use with the WordPress Theme/Plugin Update API.

 ## Changelog